-If you are thinking about barns that are traditional looking and on the small side, you could do a lot worse than look at the designs of Donald J. Berg.
+If you are thinking about barns that are traditional looking and on the small side, you could hardly do better than look at the designs of Donald J. Berg.
 I had a great time looking at as many designs as I could find before I settled on one of his called The Candlewood Barn.
 I am lucky enough to have a nice little John Deere 4310 compact utility tractor, and I needed a place to keep it, along with a lawn tractor and assorted other lawn and garden implements.
 According to architect Berg, this is what the barn is supposed to look like.

 As with most buildings, first you have to dig.

 I set up batter boards for each corner, and ran strings between them to lay out the outside dimensions.
 Being a pole barn design, each 6 x 6 building post needed a concrete footing below it, and these were dug by hand.
 Here’s how I set the posts up.
 I built the boom out of old pipe and scrap steel.

 Repeating that operation seven times and bracing all the posts gave me this.